Policy last updated

 Schools that apply in week 6 or beyond and meet eligibility requirements are funded for the following and any remaining terms of the school year.

-All schools are notified when their request has been assessed, with further notification of their total funding after it has been approved.
+All schools are notified when their request has been approved.
 Payment is made through the Student Resource Package (SRP) at the end of each applicable term.

 List 1: EAL Index funding thresholds